puppetlabs/pxp-agent/README.md

 ```

 Note that you have to specify the WebSocket secure URL of the
-[PCP broker][pcp-broker] in order to establish the WebSocket connection on top
+[PCP broker][pcp-broker] and the paths of the SSL certificates in order to
-of which the PCP communication will take place.
+establish the WebSocket connection on top of which the PCP communication will
+take place.
+If such mandatory options are not configured, pxp-agent will not
+start.

 #### Logging